topthreat/PS_Audition_ReversePShellLab/readme.md

 # Lab Requirements
 - Two Ubuntu servers (e.g. 22.04) that can reach each other via the network.
 Use the Ainstall.sh file for the attackers machine, and the Binstall.sh for the target system.
 - The IP addresses or fully qualified domain names of each system.
 This information will be necessary when attempting to connect.
+I recommend that you use static IP addresses to make things easier during the lab.
 - A user account with permission to edit the targeted user's bashrc file on the target system

 # Environment Setup Notes